WS-UB/WLMap/README.md

    - Kotlin: Watch video tutorials and read documentation for better understanding.
    - UI/UX design: Watch video tutorials and refer to Figma UI outline as a reference for design features.
    - MQTT: Read MQTT documentation and refer to Dr. Roshan for better understanding and implementation.

-## Key Changes
-This feature introduces the following changes:

-   - A user location observer that obtains GPS location information (latitude and longitude).
-   - GPS data alongside a timestamp (Year-Month-Day, Hour-Minute-Second.Millisecond --> i.e. 2024-10-6 18:58:31.297) is sent to the WILOC MQTT server.
-   - IMU (accelerometer and gyroscope) data alongside a timestamp (Year-Month-Day, Hour-Minute-Second.Millisecond --> i.e. 2024-10-6 18:58:31.297) is sent to the WILOC MQTT server.
-   - The device MAC address is sent to the WILOC MQTT server (Helps differentiate different devices during data collection).

 ## Tools